dkosmari/devkitpro-autoconf/examples/wiiu/module/README.md

 3. `make`

 Then copy the `dummy.wms` module to the Aroma modules folder in the SD card.
-If your Wii U is named `wiiu` in your local network, you can run `make install` to upload the file using curl; similarly, `make uninstall` will delete the remote file.
+If your Wii U is named `wiiu` in your local network, and running `ftpiiu`, you can run `make install` to upload the file using curl; similarly, `make uninstall` will delete the remote file.

 ## Explanation